ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 ## Sending multiple messages

 Let's start with something interesting!
-We will send two messages in one transaction: one to your own address, carrying 0.2 TON, and one to author of this article (as a donation), carrying 0.1 TON.
+We will send two separate messages in one transaction: one to your own address, carrying 0.2 TON, and one to the other wallet address carrying 0.1 TON.

 By the way, there is a limit of messages sent in one transaction:
-- standard (v3/v4) wallets: 4 outgoing msgs;
+- standard (v3/v4) wallets: 4 outgoing messages;
-- highload wallets: 250-255 outgoing msgs (close to blockchain limitations).
+- highload wallets: 250-255 outgoing messages (close to blockchain limitations).

-Enter the following code in console
+Enter the following code in the console

 ```js
 console.log(await connector.sendTransaction({